Horatius-Steam/ZuSEG/README.md

 More description inside the code.
 The originals are collected form the Internet.

-The Arduino Leonardo only speack "English Keyboard".
+The Arduino Leonardo only speaks "English Keyboard".
 To enable the use on a German machine I am using the library from Michael Dworkin.

 //Dial                    >> https://github.com/antonmeyer/WaehlscheibeHID